openwms/org.openwms.core.auth.keycloak/README.md

 }
 ```

-If the server can find the user it responds with a `200 OK` and sends back the JSON representation of the mandatory user attributes in the
+If the server can find the user it must respond with a `200-OK` and send back the JSON representation of the mandatory user attributes in
-response body:
+the response body:

 ```json
 {